Princess Eugenie Had A True Millennial Royal Wedding Reception, Tequila Shots & All

 Royals, they’re really just like us.
 Even when they throw star-studded weddings in storied castles with a red velvet cake designed to feed 850 guests.
 Princess Eugenie’s wedding to Jack Brooksbank was every bit as lavish and you’d expect, including her diamond-encrusted platinum tiara set with six dazzling emeralds (to match her eye colour, naturally).
 But even the royals need some down-to-earth moments in their wedding, and this one was full of millennial touches — right down to the tequila shots.

 Embracing the world of us commoners, the royals and their pals ate pizza from a food truck.
 We’re sure it was very fancy pizza from a very fancy food truck, but now we’re totally inspired to have our favourite neighborhood pizzeria cater our wedding.
-For entertainment net, English pop star Robbie Williams performed a surprise set for the guests.
-Williams isn’t as well-known in the United States, but in England, he’s the equivalent of Justin Timberlake and Barbra Streisand.
-Yes, he’s that beloved.
-He sang “Angels,” and we’re also hoping he sang “Millennium,” which is one of our favourite Williams jams.
+For entertainment, Robbie Williams performed a surprise set for the guests, including his signature “Angels”.
+We’re also hoping he sang “Millennium,” which is one of our favourite Williams jams.

 The partying isn’t over for the royals: they reportedly have another full day of celebration, with a festival theme.
-Vanity Fair says that guest will enjoy the fairground games of our youth.
-We bet Princess Charlotte and Prince George will have a blast in the bouncy house.
+Vanity Fair says that guests will enjoy the fairground games of our youth.
+We bet Princess Charlotte and Prince George will have a lot of fun in the bouncy castle.
 Can we see pictures now, please?

 Advertisement